Matching Estimators for Causal Effects of Multiple Treatments: Introduction

 Non-matching estimation methods for binary and multiple treatments include linear regression adjustments, inverse probability weighting, and doubly robust methods \cite{mccaffrey-13}.
-For binary treatment, adjusting for covariate imbalances using linear regression adjustment has been found to be generally biased for estimating ATEs, and are only approximately unbiased when the two response surfaces are nearly linear and parallel \citep{rubin-73b}. \cite{gutman-15a, gutman-15} found that both inverse probability weighting and doubly robust estimation resulted in generally valid procedure for binary treatment, though each of these methods is susceptible to extreme weights which can yield erratic causal estimates.
-This phenomenon is exacerbated with an increasing number of treatments and covariates that are not normally distributed \citep{lopez-15}. \cite{mccaffrey-13} proposed to apply a sandwich estimator in combination with generalized boosted models to estimate the generalized propensity scores to obtain individual point and interval estimates for pairwise ATEs.
+For binary treatment, adjusting for covariate imbalances using linear regression adjustment has been found to be generally biased for estimating ATEs, and are only approximately unbiased when the two response surfaces are nearly linear and parallel \cite{rubin-73b}.
+Gutman and Rubin \cite{gutman-15, gutman-15a} found that both inverse probability weighting and doubly robust estimation resulted in generally valid procedure for binary treatment, though each of these methods is susceptible to extreme weights which can yield erratic causal estimates.
+This phenomenon is exacerbated with an increasing number of treatments and covariates that are not normally distributed \cite{lopez-15}.
+McCaffrey et al. \cite{mccaffrey-13} proposed to apply a sandwich estimator in combination with generalized boosted models to estimate the generalized propensity scores to obtain individual point and interval estimates for pairwise ATEs.

-\cite{yang-16} proposed matching and subclassification estimates for estimating pairwise average treatment effects with multiple treatments.
+Yang et al. \cite{yang-16} proposed matching and subclassification estimates for estimating pairwise average treatment effects with multiple treatments.
 However, they did not provide an overall global test for the any difference between the outcomes, and they only describe an estimation procedure for the average differences over the entire population.

-We extend the work of \cite{abadie-06, abadie-11} by deriving super-population point and interval estimates for the vector of the pairwise average treatment effects when comparing more than two treatments and using matching with replacement procedures.
-Our procedure enables to perform the global hypothesis test as well as derivation of individual point and interval estimates for all pairwise ATEs and pairwise average treatment effects among those receiving a specific treatment (average treatment effect on the treated, \cite{mccaffrey-13}, \cite{lopez-15}).
+Abadie and Imbens provided an empirical formula for variance estimation of matching estimators for binary treatment \cite{abadie-06} and proposed a bias-corrected matching estimator that yielded consistent point estimates when there was more than one continuous covariate \cite{abadie-11}.
+We extend the work of Abadie and Imbens \cite{abadie-06, abadie-11} by deriving super-population point and interval estimates for the vector of the pairwise average treatment effects when comparing more than two treatments and using matching with replacement procedures.
+Our procedure enables to perform a global hypothesis test as well as derivation of individual point and interval estimates for all pairwise ATEs and pairwise average treatment effects among those receiving a specific treatment (average treatment effect on the treated, \cite{lopez-15}, \cite{mccaffrey-13}).
 We show that this method is generally valid and produces estimates that are relatively accurate and precise.